 Staff may contribute to the process of risk assessment and the decision about the child being in receipt of a child protection plan.
+This will be undertaken using the signs of safety model.
+For more information about signs of safety discuss with the allocated social worker or the independent chair prior to the meeting.

-14. Training:
+14. Training

-All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2016) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2016)
+All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2019) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2019)

-All staff members will receive appropriate safeguarding and child protection training / briefings which will be regularly updated.(minimum of yearly) In addition all staff members will receive safeguarding and child protection updates.
+All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
+In addition all staff members will receive safeguarding and child protection updates.
 These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.

-All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, Staff Code of Conduct, Part 1 of KCSIE (September 2016) Key contacts, and What to do if a Child discloses Abuse.
+All staff will also, as part of our induction, be issued with information in relation to our Child Protection and Safeguarding Policy, key designated staff, Staff Code of Conduct, Part 1 of KCSIE (September 2019) Key contacts, and What to do if a Child discloses Abuse.